frobijn/nF_nanoframework.github.io/content/unit-test/framework-v4/deployment-configuration.md

 - `Components` is an json object that specify the components.
 The object's property names are the names of the components.
 Each component is a json object with properties:
     - A selector of a nanoDevice (optional), one of:
         - `Platform`: platform the nanoDevice, e.g., ESP32, STM32, ti_simplelink, gg11 (case insensitive).
         - `Target`: the name of the firmware/target of the nanoDevice.
-Use `Virtual nanoDevice` to indicate the deployment data is for a virtual device.
+Use `Virtual nanoDevice` to indicate the deployment data is for the Virtual nanoDevice, and `Hardware nanoDevice` to indicate the deployment data is for any hardware nanoDevice.
         - `SerialNumber`: the system serial number or the module serial number of the nanoDevice.

         The system and module serial number can be obtained by requesting the *Device capabilities* for a connected nanoDevice in the device explorer in Visual Studio.
 The .NET **nanoFramework** firmware provides a default system serial number for several platforms.